-The Presidency of the Council of the European Union is organized according to a rotation system on the basis of which each Member State exercises this function for a six-month period.
-Every year, therefore, from January to June and from July to December, two Member States succeed each other at the helm of the Presidency.
-See, in this regard, the Council Decision of 1 January 2007.
+The Presidency of the Council of the European Union is organized according to a system introduced by the Treaty of Lisbon in 2009.
+The rotating presidency is held for a six-months period by each Member State, from January to June and from July to December (see, in this regard, the Council Decision of 1 January 2007).